koichi-szk/gdd_test/README.md

 ## Shell scripts for the test environment

 This directory contains the following shell scripts useful to build the test environment and run them.
 The author understands that these scripts are written as the test progresses and there are still many things which need improvement for portability and flexibility.

 ### `build.sh`

+Build necessary modules:

+* PostgreSQL with global deadlock detection code.
+This is currently based upon REL\_14\_0.
+* Additional SQL functions to use GDD from libpq.
+* Additional SQL test functions
+* Global deadlock scenarion generator

+See `build.sh` source for options.

 clean.sh
 conf.sh